Omar7001-B/Student-Activity/PR.md

 ## Responsibilities

-- Building and managing relationships for the team members.
+- Building and managing relationships.
-- Handling deals with other Student Activities
+- Handling deals with other Student Activities.
-- Handling deals with sponsors
+- Handling deals with sponsors.
 - Handling permits related to locations or universities.

 ## Skills